onnx/onnx/docs/ONNXIFI.md

 5. Call `onnxSetGraphIO` to set inputs and output for the graph, then call `onnxRunGraph` to execute the graph(s).
 If your model works with fixed-size inputs, one call to `onnxSetGraphIO` is sufficient for multiple `onnxRunGraph` calls.
 For models with variable-size inputs, you'd need to call `onnxSetGraphIO` before each `onnxRunGraph` call.
 6. When done using the model, release the model graph(s) with `onnxReleaseGraph`, then release the backend with `onnxReleaseBackend`

-## How to Implement ONNX Backend Interface
+## How to Implement ONNX Interface for Framework Integration

-The minimum functionality an ONNX backend must provide is the following:
+The minimum functionality an ONNXIFI implementation must provide is the following:

 - Support ONNX 1.0 model format.
   - There is no minimum list of Operators a backed has to support.